kiavashfaisali/KFSwiftImageLoader/README.md

 annotationView.loadImageFromURLString(string)
 ```

-The MKAnnotationView extension is pretty much exactly the same as UIImageView.
+The methods in the MKAnnotationView extension are exactly the same as those in the UIImageView extension.

 ### KFImageCacheManager
 ``` swift